daattali/beautiful-jekyll/_posts/2021-05-05-how-to-unscramble-your-brain-with-a-braindump.md

 Braindumping to unscramble your brain is a relatively simple concept and when put into practice, it can be so helpful.
 Make sure to have supplies on hand, braindump as needed, and enjoy!

-# FREE braindump printable planning page and FREE
+# FREE braindump printable planning page

 ![A picture of the braindump printable planning pages.](/uploads/braindump-printable-planner-pages.jpg "How to Unscramble Your Brain with a Braindump Printables SHM")

 If braindumping is new to you or you just enjoy freebie planning pages, you may enjoy the braindumping printable planning page I put together.
+You can find that braindump printable [HERE](https://mailchi.mp/df5816e44b8d/braindump-planner-pages).

+# Want to get better at simple planning?
+FREE planning class

-You can find that braindump printable [HERE](https://mailchi.mp/df5816e44b8d/braindump-planner-pages). _I also have a FREE class on beginner planning basics.
+_I also have a FREE class on beginner planning basics.
 You can gain access to that by being on my mail list.
 Signup below and you'll receive a link to the freebie vault where the class is housed in your confirmation email._

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">